moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can add rich text content which will be shown on the imprint page.

+##### Contact

+With these settings, you can add rich text content which will be shown on a contact page (which is not the same as the built-in Moodle 'Contact site support' page).

+##### Help

+With these settings, you can add rich text content which will be shown on a help page.

+##### Maintenance

+With these settings, you can add rich text content which will be shown on a maintenance information page (which is not the same as the built-in Moodle maintenance page).

 #### Tab "Information banners"

 In this tab, you can enable and configure multiple information banners to be shown on selected pages.